Energy transition: Influences

-Banks, investing firms, governments, universities, institutions and businesses are all being challenged with this new moral argument against their existing investments in the fossil fuel industry and many such as Rockefeller Brothers Fund, the University of California, New York City and more have begun making the shift to more sustainable, eco-friendly investments.
+Banks, investing firms, governments, universities, institutions and businesses are all being challenged with this new moral argument against their existing investments in the fossil fuel industry and many, such as Rockefeller Brothers Fund, the University of California, New York City and more, have begun making the shift to more sustainable, eco-friendly investments.

+In 2024 the International Renewable Energy Agency (IRENA) projected that by 2050, over half of the world's energy will be carried by electricity and over three-quarters of the global energy mix will be from renewables.
+Although overtaken by both biomass and clean hydrogen, fossil fuels were still projected to supply 12% of energy.
+The transition is expected to reshape geopolitical power by reducing reliance on long-distance fossil fuel trade and enhancing the importance of regional energy markets.

-Social aspects
+Social and environmental aspects

 Impacts

-One of the positive social impacts that is predicted is the use of local energy sources to provide stability and economic stimulation to local communities.
-Not only does this benefit local utilities through portfolio diversification, but it also creates opportunities for energy trade between communities, states and regions.
-Additionally, energy security has been a struggle worldwide that has led to many issues in the OPEC countries and beyond.
-Energy security is evaluated by analyzing the accessibility, availability, sustainability, regulatory and technological opportunity of our energy portfolio.
-Renewable Energy presents an opportunity to increase our energy security by becoming energy independent and have localized grids that decrease energy risks geopolitically.
-In this sense, the benefits and positive outcomes of the renewable energy transition are profound.

-There are also risks and negative impacts on society because of the renewable energy transition that need to be mitigated.
-The coal mining industry plays a large part in the existing energy portfolio and is one of the biggest targets for climate change activists due to the intense pollution and habitat disruption that it creates.
-The transition to renewable is expected to have decrease the need and viability of coal mining in the future.
-This is a positive for climate change action, but can have severe impacts on the communities that rely on this business.
-Coal mining communities are considered vulnerable to the renewable energy transition.
+A renewable energy transition can present negative social impacts for some people who rely on the existing energy economy or who are affected by mining for minerals required for the transition.
+This has led to calls for a just transition, which the IPCC defines as, "A set of principles, processes and practices that aim to ensure that no people, workers, places, sectors, countries or regions are left behind in the transition from a high-carbon to a low carbon economy."

+Use of local energy sources may stabilise and stimulate some local economies, create opportunities for energy trade between communities, states and regions, and increase energy security.

+Coal mining is economically important in some regions, and a transition to renewables would decrease its viability and could have severe impacts on the communities that rely on this business.
 Not only do these communities face energy poverty already, but they also face economic collapse when the coal mining businesses move elsewhere or disappear altogether.
-These communities need to quickly transition to alternative forms of work to support their families, but lack the resources and support to invest in themselves.
 This broken system perpetuates the poverty and vulnerability that decreases the adaptive capacity of coal mining communities.
 Potential mitigation could include expanding the program base for vulnerable communities to assist with new training programs, opportunities for economic development and subsidies to assist with the transition.
-Ultimately, the social impacts of the renewable energy transition will be extensive, but with mitigation strategies, governments can ensure that it becomes a positive opportunity for all citizens.